sematext/docs/docs/guide/saved-views.md

 ![Creating the saved view](../images/guide/savedviews/SavedViewCreate.gif)

-Sometimes later, when you come back to this screen:
+Later, when you come back to this screen:

-1. Click on Saved Views button
+1. Click the Saved Views button
 2. Select the previously saved view

 ![Selecting the saved view](../images/guide/savedviews/SavedViewSelect.gif)